On this page

 In 2017, AANZFTA countries undertook a General Review of the existing agreement.
 This review took place in two stages; an assessment of the impact of the agreement, and the consideration of options to address identified issues.

 In 2018, AANZFTA Ministers endorsed recommendations from the General Review, agreeing to start upgrade negotiations.
-These negotiations will be formally launched as part of the AANZFTA Joint Commission in Melbourne in May 2019.
+These negotiations were formally launched in late 2020, with negotiation rounds starting from 2021.
+The negotiations were substantively concluded in November 2022.

 Why do we need an upgrade?

-AANZFTA has now been in force for nine years.
-While it has provided positive benefits to New Zealand, more can be done to address remaining issues and further develop rules in modern trade policy areas.
+AANZFTA has now been in force for over a decade.
+While it has provided significant benefits to New Zealand, more can be done to address remaining issues and further develop rules in modern trade policy areas.

-We'll be seeking to modernise the agreement in line with more recent trade policy thinking, as well as to further improve market access to ASEAN countries for our exporters.
-These negotiations will be important to ensure that the free trade agreement remains relevant and is facilitating trade in the region.
+The upgrade will modernise the agreement in line with more recent trade policy thinking and reflect the changes in trade trends in our region.
+This will be important to ensuring that the free trade agreement remains relevant and is effectively facilitating trade in the region.
 We also want to ensure that AANZFTA will contribute towards achieving the government’s economic diversification goals.

 We’re interested in what New Zealanders and New Zealand businesses have to say about AANZFTA.
 Your views will help inform our overall approach to the AANZFTA upgrade.